Deelvin/tvm/demo/DLRM/README.md

 Where:
 OUTPUT_LOG - is a name of log file with tuning information.
 OUTPUT_FOLDER - folder where generated library and json file will be stored  after the script finished.
-ONNX_MODEL - optional parameter which should be used if model is not allocated in tvm/demo/DLRM/model folder.
+ONNX_MODEL - optional parameter which should be used if the model is not located in tvm/demo/DLRM/model folder.

 After script execution the OUTPUT_FOLDER will contain following files:
 * saved_model_XXX.tar